What’s new in 2026

 Additional Laws That Might Apply to You

-• Private employers can’t require an employee to provide proof of vaccination if the individual objects to receiving the COVID-19 vaccine.
+- Generally, private employers can’t require proof of vaccination or take adverse action if an employee objects to receiving the COVID-19 vaccine.

-• Employees who have been discharged after refusing the vaccination are entitled to unemployment benefits.
+- Employees who are discharged for refusing a COVID-19 vaccine are entitled to unemployment benefits.

 The Department includes the: